HPInc/rsc-rsm-bulk-enroller/README.md

 HP Remote System Controller bulk enrollment tool
 ------------------------------------------------

-This script is used to enroll multiple HP Remote System Controllers into the HP Remote System Management cloud fleet manager in one go.
+This script is used to enroll multiple HP Remote System Controllers (RSC) into the HP Remote System Management (RSM) cloud fleet manager in one go.
-It uses the Redfish API to do so.
+It uses the Redfish API exposed by the RSC to to do so.

 How to install
 --------------